Muskantayal02/SQL_Sales_Analysis/README.md

 Outcome :

-This project demonstrates end-to-end SQL application — from creating a database to solving real business problems.
+This project demonstrates end-to-end SQL application, from creating a database to solving real business problems.
 It highlights not only technical skills in SQL but also the ability to think like an analyst and provide insights that matter to decision-makers.